Tupinizando: History

-Oliveira notes that materials for studying Old Tupi are difficult to access, although this has been facilitated through the Internet, highlighting the work of the Brazilian philologist Eduardo de Almeida Navarro, author of the book Modern Method of Old Tupi.
+Oliveira notes materials for studying Old Tupi are difficult to access, although this has been facilitated through the Internet, highlighting the work of the Brazilian philologist Eduardo de Almeida Navarro, author of the book Modern Method of Old Tupi.

 Page and content

-Through Tupinizando, Mateus Oliveira provides content related to the origins of words and grammar lessons, such as verb conjugation or the use of adjectives.
+Through Tupinizando, Mateus Oliveira explores the Tupi language from both linguistic and historical perspectives.
+In short video format, he provides information and curiosities about Old Tupi and its influence on Portuguese—such as the origins of words—as well as grammar lessons—such as verb conjugation or the use of adjectives.
 The page was created on Instagram, being also available on YouTube and TikTok.
-As of October 2025, Tupinizando had over 206,000 followers on Instagram, and as of February 2023 its most viewed video had been watched by over 250,000 people—in it, Oliveira informed the meanings of the names of five Brazilian states originating from Old Tupi.
+As of December 2025, Tupinizando had over 209,000 followers on Instagram, and as of February 2023 its most viewed video had been watched by over 250,000 people—in it, Oliveira informed the meanings of the names of five Brazilian states originating from Old Tupi.

+Oliveira's page is associated with the democratization of historical knowledge, bringing to light facts often absent from traditional curricula on Indigenous peoples and expanding their marginalized narratives.
+Tupinizando also contributes to a greater online presence of Old Tupi, providing support materials for students and Indigenous people who wish to learn the language in the context of its revitalization.
+Indeed, Oliveira reflects he is able "to amplify the voices of people who are, at this moment, working on revitalizing the language".